mongodb/js-bson/README.md

 ### Adding a nested AGENTS.md

 1. Create an `AGENTS.md` in the target directory.
+2. `git add` the file.
-2. Run `scripts/symlink-claude-md.sh` to generate the companion `CLAUDE.md`.
+3. Run `scripts/symlink-claude-md.sh` to generate the companion `CLAUDE.md`.
     - Note: `scripts/symlink-claude-md.sh` is vendored from an internal repo and should not be edited directly.
 Consult internal mongodb documentation for more information.
-3. Stage and commit both files.
+4. Stage and commit the files.

 ## Installation